 data graphic designer

 Allison works on data visualizations, infographics, and other graphic design needs to make IRPA research and projects more engaging and accessible to the BC community.
 Allison earned her B.A. in Studio Art and Political Science at Dickinson College and her M.A. in Higher Education Administration at Boston College.
 She has worked in a variety of industries throughout her career including art education, international exchange, and most recently, higher education and institutional research.
-In her free time, Allison is learning to play the drums and enjoys exploring the city by bike.
+In her free time, Allison plays the drums and enjoys exploring the city by bike.

 Dan joined the new office of Institutional Research in 2006 as a web applications developer.
 His position quickly evolved to play a key role in the creation of a modern business intelligence infrastructure at BC.
 He contributed as a developer, business analyst, and quality assurance lead, experiences which he draws on in his current strategic position of Associate Director, Information Systems.

 A graduate of BC's Honors Program, Dan majored in computer science with a minor in studio art.
 He is currently enrolled in BC’s part-time MBA program, but still finds time to learn about Bitcoin, iOS development, and the best ways to brew homemade beer with Mountain Dew.